 Our analysis concluded with these assessments:

 - Army as “Marginal.”
 The Army’s score remains “marginal” in the 2023 Index, and significant challenges that have arisen during the year call into question whether it will improve its status in the year ahead.
-Though the Army has sustained its commitment to modernizing its forces for great-power competition, but its programs are still in their development phase, and it will be a few years before they are ready for acquisition and fielding.
+Though the Army has sustained its commitment to modernizing its forces for great-power competition, but its modernization programs are still in their development phase, and it will be a few years before they are ready for acquisition and fielding.
 In other words, the Army is aging faster than it is modernizing.
-It remains “weak” in capacity with 70 percent of the force it should have.
+It remains “weak” in capacity with only 62 percent of the force it should have.
 However, 58 percent (18) of its 31 Regular Army BCTs are at the highest state of readiness, thus earning a score of “very strong” and conveying the sense that the service knows what it needs to do to prepare for the next major conflict.
 Nevertheless, the Army’s internal assessment must be balanced against its own statements that unit training is focused on company-level operations rather than battalion or brigade operations.
 Consequently, how these “ready” brigade combat teams would actually perform in combat is an open question.